 This walk outlines significant historical points of interest and sites which relate to the Eureka Stockade.
 Starting at Eureka Centre (formerly Museum of Australian Democracy at Eureka).

 It is best experienced after spending time at the centre's digitally interactive exhibition.
 The discovery trail then leads to related locations such as The Eureka Stockade Monument, The Site of Bentley's Hotel, Father Smythe's Catholic Chapel and Bakery Hill.

-The Museum of Australian Democracy at Eureka (M.A.D.E) is the home of Australia's iconic Eureka Flag.
-At M.A.D.E, you can view the Flag, explore the digitally interactive exhibition & visit the cafe.
+The Centre (formerly Museum of Australian Democracy at Eureka) is the home of Australia's iconic Eureka Flag.
+View the flag, explore the digitally interactive exhibition and visit the cafe.